-But McCrory vs Jones was significant not only because it sought to help fill the void created by Leonard’s departure, but also because it was the first welterweight world title match in 50 years or more to be scheduled for 12 rounds instead of 15.
+But McCrory vs Jones was significant not only because it sought to help fill the void created by Leonard’s departure, but also because it was the first welterweight world title match in fifty years or more to be scheduled for twelve rounds instead of fifteen.
 Just four months previous, Ray Mancini had fought South Korean challenger Duk Koo Kim on national television, a fight with a most tragic outcome.
-Kim collapsed in the ring after being stopped in the 14th round and he never regained consciousness.
-His death sparked renewed calls for boxing’s abolition and moved the WBC to reduce their championship distance from 15 rounds to 12.
+Kim collapsed in the ring after being stopped in round fourteen and he never regained consciousness.
+His death sparked renewed calls for boxing’s abolition and moved the WBC to reduce their championship distance to twelve rounds.
 And, as it happened, this change would have a serious impact on the outcome of McCrory vs Jones.

 The early rounds saw McCrory up on his bicycle, sticking and moving and throwing punches in bunches, albeit with little power behind them.
 If anyone was looking for the fighter from Detroit to stalk Jones and try to out-gun the Welshman, they were sorely disappointed.
 Instead the strategy was to keep Jones at the end of Milton’s long arms, but in fact it was the smaller man’s jabs which were more telling and brought a trickle of crimson from McCrory’s nose.
 Still, the Detroit fighter’s boxing skills and constant movement allowed him to carry the first half of the bout, even if he failed to land anything remotely hard enough to discourage his opponent.

 But things changed in a hurry starting in round six.
 Heavy body shots slowed McCrory down and suddenly it was Jones who took charge and put the American on the run.
 By round eight McCrory was in full survival mode, skittering about the ring and doing all he could to avoid further exchanges or anymore of Colin’s painful body blows.
 What early on had looked to be McCrory’s fight to lose was now anything but.